ringing-lib/ringing-lib-python/docs/source/classes/row.rst

       :raises: :exc:`ValueError` if ``row`` can't be parsed
       :raises: :exc:`TypeError` if ``row`` is of an unknown type

+   .. method:: __mul__(change)

+      Applies a change to a row.
+If the number of bells *c* differs from the number of bells in *r*\ , then *c* is considered to be padded or truncated in the obvious way.

+      :param change: change to apply
+      :type change: :class:`Change`
+      :return: result
+      :rtype: :class:`Row`

    .. method:: __div__(row)

       Divides two rows, as explained above.
 If the rows are not of the same